backdrop-contrib/reference/README.md

 This module is currently under development and should not be used on any production sites.

+That being said, most of the core functionality is ready, so please test it out.

+### In progress:

+* Views integration

 ### Things to do:

+* reverse views relationship
 * Why is the echo in backdrop_json_output not disabling the theme?
 * validate that the text matches the title of the entity with the entered id
 * figure out proper way to set widget title so it isn't repeated with multiple values.
 * make sure that a default value can be set in the field instance settings form